flyway/flyway/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Trademark
+Flyway is a registered trademark of Boxfuse GmbH.